 Retention Analysis

-Using Data Analytics requires coding in order to collect data on events.
-Please refer to the SDK documentation
+📘 Using Data Analytics requires coding to collect data on events.
+Please refer to the SDK documentation.

-Use Hackle's Data Analytics > Retention to gain a deep understanding of the retention rate of customers on your product.
+Use Hackle's Data Analytics > Retention to gain a deep understanding of the retention rate of customers for your product.

 The Retention tab can be found within the Data Analytics menu.